How to Use Thread Gauges

 Thread gauges come in a variety of types and sizes, and are available for most major thread standards.
 As a concept, a thread gauge is relatively simple, the gauge is fitted to a mating thread to confirm that the thread of the component matches the thread of the gauge.
 This is a relatively easy-to-understand concept, but the vast range of thread gauges available can cause confusion.
 A brief summary of thread gauge types can be found below:

-A leaf gauge is a thread gauge with a similar design to a Swiss army knife.
-The advantage of a leaf gauge is that a single tool can be used to measure a large range of thread pitches, which also allows it to be used in instances where several thread diameters share the same pitch.
+A leaf gauge is a thread gauge with a similar design to a swiss army knife.
+The main advantage of a leaf gauge is that it is a cost effective single tool that can be used to measure a large range of thread pitches, which also allows it to be used in instances where several thread diameters share the same pitch.

-The leaf-style design of this type of gauge allows it to be used quickly and efficiently, but the major disadvantage of a leaf gauge is that it is unable to measure the full circumference of a thread.
+The leaf-style design of this type of gauge offers a great degree of flexibility and allows it to be used quickly and efficiently, but the major disadvantage of a leaf gauge is that it is unable to measure the full circumference of a thread and lacks the precision of the other gauges we show below.

 Ring gauges are used to measure male threads, such as those found on screws and bolts.
 A ring gauge is used for its ability to precisely confirm both the diameter and pitch of a screw.
 Ring gauges are considerably more reliable and accurate than leaf-style gauges.

 The main disadvantage of a ring gauge is that it is not as versatile as a leaf gauge as it cannot measure a range of sizes.
-To measure multiple thread sizes using this type of gauge requires several sizes of ring gauge to be used.
+To measure multiple thread sizes using this type of gauge requires several sizes of ring gauge to be used which can get expensive building up a large set to ensure you have them to hand when needed.

 Plug gauges are used to measure female threads, such as those found within nuts.
 A plug gauge is useful for use in blind holes where a leaf gauge cannot be used, or for particularly small threads where a leaf gauge is inconvenient.